 The pneumonia shot is especially recommended if you fall into one of these age groups:

 Pneumococcal disease is common among babies and toddlers, so make sure your young child is vaccinated.
 But older adults are

 |What it protects you from||helps protect you against 13 different strains of pneumococcal bacteria||helps protect you against 15 different strains of pneumococcal bacteria||helps protect you against 20 different strains of pneumococcal bacteria||helps protect you against 23 different strains of pneumococcal bacteria|

 Some other things to keep in mind:

 Avoid PPSV23 if you’re allergic to any ingredients in the shot or have had severe allergies to a PPSV23 shot in the past.

-The immune system reaction that follows a vaccine injection has a chance of causing side effects.
-But keep in mind that the substances that make up vaccines are usually the harmless sugar (polysaccharide) surface of the bacteria.
+The immune system reaction after a vaccine has a chance of causing side effects.
+But keep in mind that the substances that make up vaccines are usually the harmless sugar (polysaccharide) on surface of the bacteria.
 There’s no need to worry that a vaccine will cause an infection.

-Some possible side effects include:
+Some possible general side effects may include:

 - irritation, redness, or swelling where you were injected

-People of all ages with allergies to certain ingredients in the pneumonia vaccine may have some serious allergic reactions to the shot called anaphylaxis.
+People of all ages with allergies to certain ingredients in the pneumonia shot may have a serious allergic reaction to the shot called anaphylaxis.
 During anaphylaxis, your throat can swell and make it difficult to breathe.
 Seek emergency medical attention if this happens.

-Get it at least once in your life, especially if you’re over 65.
+Get it at least once in your life, especially if you’re over 64.
 It’s best to get vaccinated when you’re a baby or if you have a condition that affects your immune system, according to your doctor’s recommendations.